rehierl/node-tree-outliner/1-3-0-sequences/readme.md

-**TODO** - needs substantial editing
+This content holds further definitions related to sequences.

-This content contains definitions related to sequences of nodes, which will be needed in the context of this discussion.
+**TODO** - this whole chapter needs substantial editing